Local business owner feels Philadelphia "yellow phase" transition is too sudden

-PHILADELPHIA (WPVI) -- While Pennsylvania plans for Philadelphia to proceed to move into the "yellow phase" of reopening on June 5, Some local businesses like Uncle Bobbies Coffee & Books in the Germantown section, says those plans may be too sudden.
+PHILADELPHIA (WPVI) -- While Philadelphia will move into the "yellow phase" of reopening on June 5, some local businesses like Uncle Bobbies Coffee & Books in the Germantown section, say those plans may be too sudden.

 "As the city moves into the yellow phase, one of the challenges for us is that the options that are now available to us, like delivery curbside, don't fit our business model or our culture," said Marc Lamont Hill, Temple University professor and owner of Uncle Bobbies.
 "We're an intimate space, we're a cafe and a book store."